Dutch tax treatment of real estate

 This memo describes several basic tax treatments of Dutch real estate.
 A distinction is made between the situation that the house is used as (i) principal residence or (ii) as investment property.
 The information below is to be seen as basic information only and is not meant as complete, it serves as basic guidance and it is not meant to describe all conditions or features in too much details.
 The rules on real estate are simply too detailed and depend very much on the factual circumstances.
 Besides, case law is not clear on a number of scenarios where (part of a) house is rented out, such as Airbnb.

-The below describes the 2020 rules, further changes have been announced to be applicable as of 2021 or 2022.
-These have been partially addressed in this memo.
+The below describes the 2021 rules.
 Each year, there are usually little changes to mainly the Box I treatment of a house resulting in less beneficial tax treatment for principal residences.

 (i) House as principal residence